 It is my hope that I can help you to think about your truth, find the liberation to be yourself and pursue your dreams and live your biggest, most amazing self that you are intended to be.
 This can only happen when you connect to your inner light.
 Shining your own light not only brings out your true beauty, it makes the world a more beautiful place.
 Knowing, loving and honoring who you are, these are the keys to true happiness.

-These days, I enjoy spending time designing a joyful life with my inner light, practicing meditative prayer, walking, writing, marketing, and volunteering at my children’s school, church and the community to help serve those in need, hanging out in Austin and traveling with my wonderful husband, two precious children, two sweet dogs and cat, and my friends.
+These days, I enjoy spending time designing a joyful life with my inner light, practicing meditative prayer, walking, writing, marketing, and volunteering at my children’s school, church and community service, hanging out in Austin and traveling with my wonderful husband, two precious children, two sweet dogs, two chickens, rabbit and a cat, and my friends.